-When you plan to monetize android apps or ios, keep in mind the monetary value as well.
-Undoubtedly, iOS dominates the money market. iOS users tend to be more active in purchasing apps as compared to Android users. iOS spends nearly twice than Android users when it comes to in-app and freemium offerings.
+This shows that iOS is dominating the money market as iOS users tend to be more active in purchasing apps compared to Android users. iOS spends nearly twice than Android users when it comes to in-app and freemium offerings.

 Android is open-source software.
 Google permits devices to use its mobile operating system free from licensing fees.
 Also, device manufacturers are open to making changes to the default operating iOS isn’t an open-source like the Androids.

-Make sure you use this pointer while devising strategies to monetize apps for Androids or iOS users.
+Make sure you use this pointer while devising strategies to monetize android apps or iOS apps.

-iOS and Android users also differ in their behavior after app installation.
-The iOS performs better than Android.
-As far as events like creating accounts or user profiles in an app is concerned, Android has a minor edge over iOS.
+iOS and Android users also differ in their behaviour after app installation. iOS performs better than Android.
+As far as events like creating accounts or user profiles in an app are concerned, Android has a minor edge over iOS.

 Still thinking on which platform to monetize?

 On a concluding note, the most important thing you need to have is to have a clear goal in sight.
-Which way you visualize your user to monetize android apps and ios apps?
-What is the size of your target audience?
-How frequent is your customer engagement?
-What are the possibilities and so on.
+So how do you visualize your user?
+Besides, what is the size of your target audience?
+What is the frequency of your customer engagement?
+What are the possibilities, and so on?

 Moreover, it is not just that you should opt to monetize Android apps or ios app monetization.
-But, it is more practical to practice both forms of monetization from the start, instead of starting with one and develop the other later.
+But, it is more practical to practise both forms of monetization from the start, instead of starting with one and developing the other later.

 So, what are your strategies?
 Will you move to monetize android apps or ios apps?